workivan/workivan/README.md

 - 👋 Hi, I’m @workivan
 - 👀 I’m interested in math and coding
 - 🌱 I’m currently learning java and to be less stresful
-- 📫 you can chat me in telegram : @workiva
+- 📫 you can chat me in telegram : @i_nikitovich

 <!---
 workivan/workivan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.